mimiyin/Choreographic-Interventions/README.md

 - User test your improv.
 We will attempt it in class!

 ##### Week 8 Reading
-- Read and [watch videos](http://learningprocessing.com/videos/) for Learning Processing Chapter 6 on Loops
+- Read and [watch videos](http://learningprocessing.com/videos/) for Learning Processing Chapter 6.6 on Nested Loops

 ##Timing + Pacing
 - Rhythm v.
 Tempo